 Vilano Beach Oceanfront Park

+The Vilano Beach Oceanfront Park lies within the Vilano Beach Community Redevelopment Area, the Vilano Beach Waterfronts Florida Community and Vilano Beach Main Street boundaries.
+The project site is identified on the Scenic and Historic A1A Coastal Byway and the East Coast Greenway, an urban trail that runs from Key West, Florida to Calais, Maine.
 As stated previously, the Vilano Beach Oceanfront Park sits adjacent to the Vilano Beach Ramp and the Vilano Beach Pavilion.
 Both of these sites are listed on the St. Johns County Recreation and Parks inventory, maintained and operated by St. Johns County Recreation and Parks Department.

+St. Johns County utilized grant funding from Florida Communities Trust to acquire the Project Site.
 Funding sources for acquisition of this site included the St. Johns County General Fund, impact fees, and commercial paper.
 These funds were matched by a Florida Communities Trust award for joint acquisition with St. Johns County.